 - 5 TBSP melted butter

-Add the baking powder and the flour and stir to combine to a shaggy, somewhat sticky dough.
+- Add the flour, baking powder and salt and stir to combine to a shaggy, somewhat tacky dough.

-Dump out on a lightly floured counter and knead for a minute or two, until smooth.
+- Dump out on a lightly floured counter and knead for a minute or two, until smooth.
 You shouldn’t need to add much extra flour, if any to make it not stick to your hands.
 It will still be tacky but not overly sticky.